Ella: Test Anxiety

 Pre-Apollo Score: 148

-While David’s Reading Comprehension scores were higher than his LR scores, he consistently had the opposite problem: he could never finish an RC section on time.
-He was doing fine on the passages he could get to, but he was only getting to 2 or 3 out of 4 passages.
+While David’s Reading Comp. scores were higher than his LR scores, he consistently had the opposite problem: he could never finish an RC section on time.
 He knew his potential was so much higher than the scores he was getting, but he was at a total loss on how to get there.

 The Solution